If you spend even a day researching internet marketing strategies, you may be left wondering, "what is a webinar useful for?"

 Webinars are an excellent lead generation tool.

-A lead generation webinar involves a customer providing their private information (name, email, phone #, etc.) to gain access to a webinar.
+A lead generation webinar involves a customer providing their information (name, email, phone #, etc.) to gain access to a webinar.

 Training webinars are a great tool to engage customers and build more expertise.